sparkbox/standard/style/git/README.md

 - **refactor** (refactoring production code)
 - **test** (adding missing tests, refactoring tests; no production code change)
 - **chore** (updating grunt tasks etc; no production code change)

-**Example `<scope>` Values**

-Scope varies per project.
-For example, a project with an admin interface would use a scope of `(admin)` to denote commits that change admin code.
-Another project might have a scope of `(backup)` to commits referencing backup code changes.

 **Subject**